Cannoptikum

 Pollination has significant effects on cannabis plants:

-- Flowers: Pollinated female plants redirect their energy to seed production, reducing the quality and potency of the flowers.
+• Flowers: Pollinated female plants redirect energy into seed production, reducing overall flower structure and quality.

-- Signs of Pollination: Swellings in the bracts and color changes in the pistils are clear indications of pollination.
-These symptoms differ from the natural color changes during the flowering period.
+• Signs of pollination: Swelling in the bracts and changes in pistil color are clear indicators.
+These differ from natural maturation during flowering.

 Preventing Pollination